Introduction of Yazd

-Originally, Yazd was called Issatis at the time of Median Empire when it emerged.
-The city prospered under Sassanians when it was a center of the followers of Zoroastrian faith.
+Originally, Yazd was called Isatis at the time of the Median Empire when it emerged.
+The city prospered under Sassanians when it was a center of the followers of the Zoroastrian faith.
 Because of its remoteness from central Iran and populated areas, it has escaped devastating assaults of the foreign invaders like Chengiz Khan.
 Instead, it has turned into a safe place for the migrants who were looking for another city to relocate.

-Yazd became the capital city of Muzaffarid dynasty who ruled there in 14th century.
+Yazd became the capital city of Muzaffarid dynasty who ruled there in the 14th century.
 They fled to Yazd after Khorasan, their original birthplace was attacked by Mongols.
 Some of the rulers stayed in Meybod, another town in this province to the north of Yazd.
-During late 18th century and simultaneous with the rise of Qajars, Bakhtiari khans were ruling in Yazd.
+During the late 18th century and simultaneous with the rise of Qajars, Bakhtiari khans were ruling in Yazd.

 - new residential areas were annexed to the previous ones,

 - facilities like baths were built for the people,